The Killdeer Bird: An Upland Shorebird

 Technically, the Killdeer bird is classified as an upland shorebird.
+It gets its name because that's how the call was interpreted.

 The Killdeer measures about 11 inches long.
 Both males and females have two dark bands that stand out against a white-neck background.